My 10mm vs. Mountain Lion

 5 minute read

 As a full-time fly fishing guide, I’m often on the mountain scouting multiple fishing spots every morning and evening.
 It was a beautiful, warm evening in June when I decided to make the long trek to one of my favorite spots.
 This spot is a hike-in lake, about a mile and a half each way or so, to the most beautiful alpine lake filled with hungry Colorado Cutthroat.
-I set off around four o’clock in the afternoon, which would get me at the lake for the prime-time evening bite.
+I set off around four o’clock in the afternoon, which would get me to the lake for the prime-time evening bite.

-Warning Signs
+Warning Signs of a Mountain Lion

 About a quarter of the way into the hike, Brookie started meowing like crazy.
 I figured it was because she was young and still new to this hiking thing that I was making her do.
 She was meowing so much, and sounding so much like a young kitten, that I thought to myself “you are going to call in a predator.”

-After another quarter mile or so, her meowing had increased and she was moving around on my shoulders.
+After another quarter mile or so, her meowing had increased, and she was moving around on my shoulders.
 When she is in the mountains with me and sitting on my shoulders, I keep her harnessed to a leash that I hold in my hand.
 With her freaking out and moving around, I felt the leash pull tight around my neck as she had wrapped it around me.
 I stopped for a second and turned my head over my shoulder to unwrap the leash from my neck and backpack.

 Bridget does not venture out into the wild without a sidearm — which was a very good thing that day.
+The 10mm Auto proved to be a good choice when confronted by a mountain lion on a hiking trail.

 As I turned, I saw a big, strawberry blonde-colored mountain lion about 10 yards behind me.
 My stopping to fix Brookie’s leash had surprised the mountain lion, and it shot off to my right and into the woods.
 I’ll never forget seeing it crouch down like a housecat in full pounce mode as it weaved through a thick forest of aspens.
 Its long tail was really recognizable as it ran away through the aspens until it was eventually out of my sight.

-My Other Partner
+10mm 1911: My Other Partner

 This was a very eye-opening moment in my life, for I had just been stalked by a giant mountain lion in the middle of the woods while alone.
 As fate would have it, that was actually my first day open carrying my new Springfield Range Officer Elite Operator 10mm in the backcountry.
 Previous to this day I had always open-carried the Springfield XD-S in 9mm.
-After seeing a giant male bear on a trail camera in a place I fish often, I knew a 9mm wasn’t going to cut it.
+After seeing a giant male bear on a trail camera in a place I fish often, I knew a 9mm wouldn’t cut it.
 I decided that I wanted a round with more of a punch, and a magazine with increased capacity in case I needed to unload on a threat.

 When Bridget stopped, she turned around to see a mountain lion stalking her.
 Image: Shutterstock/Warren Metcalf

-From reflexes or instincts, that day that the mountain lion stalked me I had my pistol immediately drawn and in position.
+From reflexes or instincts, that day that the mountain lion stalked me, I had my pistol immediately drawn and in position.
 As soon as it started to run away, it was clear I wasn’t going to need to use it, but it gave me confidence to know it was there and that I was ready.

-Bridget open-carries the 10mm in her left-handed holster rig, and drew it the day she was facing the mountain lion.
+The author open-carries the 10mm in her left-handed holster rig, and drew it the day she was facing the mountain lion.

 Lessons Learned